JS-DevTools/karma-host-environment/README.md

 License
 --------------------------
-karma-host-environment is 100% free and open-source, under the [MIT license](LICENSE).
+Karma Host Environment is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.